AbrahamLopez-Gonzalez/Jimapp/README.md

 # Jimapp
-In the current project the goal is to replicate wordle the best posible (this is a project in progress).
+In the current project the goal is to create an app that will help the user save contact information (this is a project in progress).